 Reports include general ledger, trial balance, balance sheet, and quarterly financial statements.

-ERP Finance module will take care of all accounts-related entries and their impact on the whole system.
+ERP Finance module will take care of all accounts-related entries and their impact on the system.

 How finance comes and how it is utilized.
 That will reflect the total flow of money (Cash/Bank) and expenditures.

-As an aftereffect, the management will take crucial financial decisions and budgeting.
+As an aftereffect, the management will make crucial financial decisions and budgeting.
 In addition, management can come to know about the company’s financial position at any moment.

 - Trial Balance – A trial balance lists all ledger accounts in a certain period, also called a report of outstanding items.
 This is necessary because, from the ledger account, we know whether an asset has been debited or credited.